murphybread/Librarian/base_template.md

 ## 000\000.md
- description: All base about IT_Knowledge
+ description: All base about IT_Knowledge, This part describe aboubase Knowledge and English and Insight about Trends too

 ## 100\100.md
  description: No description provided